nathanhoad/saywhat_godot/README.md

 DialogueManager.game_state = GameState
 ```

+### Example project

+Check out <https://github.com/nathanhoad/saywhat_godot_example> to see a quick example of how the dialogue manager can be used to show dialogue on the screen (and handle mutations).

 ### Getting dialogue

 The easiest way of getting a line of dialogue to display is by yielding to `get_next_dialogue_line` using an ID that you can copy from the SayWhat dialogue editor: